FixMyStreet Pro User Guide

 Downloading your bin schedule

-They will then be asked for some basic information before being able to submit the request.
+The user will then be asked for some basic contact information which they can review before submitting the request.

 Reporting a missed collection

-They will then be able to review the information they have provided before submitting the report.
+The user will provide information on the missed collection which they will be able to review before submitting the report.

-From the main ‘Your bin days’ page, residents can select a subscription option (eg bulky or green garden waste) from the ‘More services’ menu.
+From the main ‘Your bin days’ page, residents can select a green waste collection from the ‘More services’ menu.

 After a summary of subscription information, the resident will be able to say whether they already have any bins and how many collections to which they would like to subscribe.